flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_APU_GEN_FREQ_NORMAL
     - Bool
     - Indicates if the APU generator output frequency is within the normal range

+- A32NX_APU_GEN_LOAD
+    - Percent
+    - The percent of load the APU generator is providing compared to its maximum

+- A32NX_APU_GEN_LOAD_NORMAL
+    - Bool
+    - Indicates if the APU generator output load is within the normal range

 - A32NX_APU_START_CONTACTOR_ENERGIZED
     - Bool